wpilibsuite/frc-docs/source/docs/software/hardware-apis/sensors/gyros-software.rst

 navX
 ^^^^

-The navX uses the :code:`AHRS` class and implements the :code:`Gyro` interface.
+The navX uses the :code:`AHRS` class.
 See the `navX documentation <https://pdocs.kauailabs.com/navx-mxp/guidance/selecting-an-interface/>`__ for additional connection types.

 .. tabs::